tomrndom/osf-website/src/pages/index.md

         image: /img/home/image2.jpg
         width: '2670'
     text: >-
-      Modern apps rely on automated infrastructure, from massive datacenter clouds to the smallest edge  nodes for IoT and 5G, and none of it is possible without open source software.
+      Modern apps rely on automated infrastructure, from massive data center clouds to the smallest edge  nodes for IoT and 5G, and none of it is possible without open source software.
 This is Open  Infrastructure: open source technologies enabling everyone to provide infrastructure for others  to build solutions on.

-      OIF and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four Opens: Open Source, Development, Design and Community.
+      OpenInfra Foundation and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four
+      Opens: Open Source, Development, Design and Community.

       From Community, where anyone is welcome to contribute; to Design, where diverse ideas are shared  before the coding begins; to Development, when